-The Great Smoky Mountains is the most visited national park in the USA so whether you hike, bike, or camp you’ll find nearly 80 historical landmarks scattered throughout the park waiting for you to explore.
-Nicknamed the Smokies because of the ever-present morning fog, the mountain range is rich in Cherokee Indian Native American history, reminiscence of early settler life, and even a ghost town.
-A UNESCO World Heritage Site, endless plant and wildlife biodiversity, and peek into past Southern Appalachian mountain culture make it the perfect park for history buffs and nature lovers alike.
+Did you know that The Great Smoky Mountains is the most visited national park in the USA?
+This is the most bio-diverse park in the U.S.’s entire system and home to more than 19,000 documented species – and maybe up to 100,000 more.
+Nicknamed the Smokies because of the ever-present fog, the mountain range is rich in Cherokee Native American cultural history, and features remnants from settler life including a ghost town.
+This UNESCO World Heritage Site is filled with endless plant and wildlife biodiversity.
+You can also peek into the past of Southern Appalachian mountain culture, making it the perfect park for history buffs and nature lovers alike.

 5. Grand Teton National Park

-For you, traveling means ending up with beautiful photographs of the all places you visit.
-And saying Grand Teton National Park in Wyoming is one of the best places for landscape photography would be an understatement.
-It truly is a photographer’s dream, around every corner each stop offers another jaw-dropping view of the park’s scenery.
-From the Teton mountains to Jackson Hole to Jenny Lake, enjoy the wide-open spaces and rich untouched nature.
+We know you: Camera storage perpetually full, everyone’s best angle memorized and golden hour is set as a reminder on your phone.
+For you, traveling means a full spread of magazine-worthy photographs of all the places you visit.
+To say Grand Teton National Park in Wyoming is one of the best places for landscape photography would be an understatement.
+It truly is a photographer’s dream.
+From the Teton mountains to Jackson Hole and Jenny Lake, enjoy wide-open spaces and rich untouched nature.
 The big skies and cowboy culture make taking a trip to Wyoming and Grand Teton National Park a must-do.

 6. Joshua Tree National Park

 Sometimes traveling in nature means full-on activity all day every day, but we get it – you like to have some chill time, so the best park for you is Joshua Tree in California.
-Take a step out into two distinct desert ecosystems and experience a landscape like no other.
-Seriously, you’ll feel like you are on a different planet but the laid-back vibes and downtime are just what you need.
-Let life slow down around you in J-Tree and explore at your own speed from venturing to Lost Horse Mine to learn about the park’s gold mining history, driving up to Keys View for a panoramic vista and vibrant sunsets, or visiting nearby Pioneertown an 1880s style Old West town movie set.
-A visit to Joshua Tree guarantees you’ll have the perfect desert retreat, which makes it one of the best national parks in the USA you need to add to your bucketlist.
+Easy to get to from L.A., you’ll fill up on laid-back vibes with the killer west-coast style downtime.
+Let life slow down around you in J-Tree and explore at your own speed from venturing to Lost Horse Mine to learning about the park’s gold mining history, or driving up to Keys View for a panoramic vista then visiting nearby Pioneertown, an 1880s style Old West town movie set.
+A visit to Joshua Tree guarantees you’ll have the perfect desert retreat, which makes it one of the best national parks in the USA you need to add to your bucket list.

 7. Isle Royale National Park

-You like to see places before they go mainstream and get packed with people.
-On an isolated island in Lake Superior only accessible by boat Isle Royale National Park is one of the least visited parks in the entire US.
-But once you make it on the island, adventure is everywhere for backpackers, hikers, scuba divers, kayakers, and boaters.
+If you like to see places before they go mainstream and get packed with people, this is the place.
+This isolated island in Lake Superior is only accessible by boat Isle Royale National Park, so while popular with the serious camp crowd, it makes it one of the lesser-visited parks in the U.S.Once you make it onto the island, adventure is everywhere for you backpackers, hikers, scuba divers, kayakers, and boaters.
 The remote wilderness and abundance of waterways are the perfect ways to enjoy the scenic views on this 207 square-mile island.
-For those that want to pave their own path, Isle Royale will not disappoint.
+For those that want to pave their own path, and truly get away, Isle Royale will not disappoint.

 8. Zion National Park

 You are a sightseer and if there’s one national park that can satisfy that hunger, it’s Zion.
 Nestled in southwest Utah, Zion National Park consistently ranks as one of the top-visited national parks.
-For good reason, Zion is the ultimate people-pleaser, as you can see and do so much surrounded by massive sandstone cliffs of cream, pink, orange, and red.
+Easily accessible and gorgeous, Zion is the ultimate people-pleaser, as you can see and do so much, surrounded by massive sandstone cliffs of cream, pink, orange, and red.
 A few must-see sights and hikes in Zion are The Narrows, Angels Landing, Emerald Pools Trail, Canyon Overlook Trail, and Kolob Canyons.

 9. Bryce Canyon National Park

-Conveniently located just over an hour away from Zion is Bryce Canyon National Park, that is filled with a stunning amphitheater of crimson-colored hoodoos.
+You hit Zion and are craving more?
+You’re in luck.
+Conveniently located just over an hour away from Zion is Bryce Canyon National Park, home to a stunning natural amphitheater of crimson-colored, bizarrely shaped stone formations called hoodoos.
 The best part about Bryce Canyon?
 You can take a beautiful drive along the park’s 38-mile route and stop at 13 different viewpoints.
-These two parks have sights you HAVE to see.
+All of which are sights you absolutely need to see.

 10. Arches National Park